WEDMORE SOMERSET

 If cider is more your thing (and Somerset is the spiritual home of the stuff) then a visit to Roger Wilkins’ Cider Farm is a must.
 His Lands End Farm is high on my recommended list of the ‘Best places to go in Somerset‘.

-Enjoy Wedmore by Lamplight.
+You can also enjoy Wedmore by Lamplight.
 This Christmas event is all about fun, food & shopping.
 It usually takes place in the evening during early December.

 MORE THINGS TO SEE & DO